-North Carolina's high rate of growth in S&E occupations indicates that it is keeping pace and gaining relative to the U.S. overall.
+North Carolina's high rate of growth in S&E occupations indicates that it is gaining relative to the U.S. overall.
 The share of the state's workers in S&E occupations reflects the share of its establishments composed of high science, engineering and technology (SET) employment establishments (see indicator 4.1) and the share of its employment that works in high SET employment establishments (see indicator 4.2).
-On both these measures, North Carolina ranks slightly below average and close to the median among all states.
-For North Carolina to exceed the comparison states and rise above the U.S. average on S&E employment, it would likely also need to increase the technology levels of its existing companies and to start and grow new high SET companies.
+On both these measures, North Carolina ranks slightly below average and close to the median among all states but is increasing faster than the U.S. average.
+For North Carolina to exceed the comparison states and rise above the U.S. average on S&E employment, it would likely also need to continue to increase the technology levels of its existing companies and to start and grow new high SET companies.
 The concentrated geographic distribution and employment of the state's high SET establishments suggest that broadening the distribution of such establishments across North Carolina, as well as deepening the existing concentrations of such establishments, would help increase the share of the state's employment in S&E occupations.

-Indicator 5.2: Employed Science, Engineering & Health (SEH) Doctorate Holders
+Indicator 5.2: Employed Science, Engineering & Health Doctorate Holders

-• The percentage of North Carolina's workforce holding science, engineering, and health (SEH) doctorates ranks the same as the U.S average and has since at least the early 2000s, and is increasing at a rate roughly equal to the U.S. average.
+- The percentage of North Carolina's workforce holding science, engineering, and health (SEH) doctorates ranks just above the U.S. average and has been roughly equal to or slightly above the U.S. average since the early 2000s. - Since 2001, the percentage of North Carolina's workforce holding SEH doctorates has increased slightly faster than the U.S. average.

 This indicator represents a state's ability to attract, retain and grow highly trained scientists, engineers, and healthcare (SEH) professionals.
-These individuals often conduct research and development (R&D), manage R&D activities, or are otherwise engaged in knowledge-intensive activities.
+These individuals often conduct R&D, manage R&D activities, or are otherwise engaged in knowledgeintensive activities.
 As such, this indicator reflects the labor pool's interests, its level of skill development, and the nature of the employment opportunities in the state.
 A high value for this indicator in a state suggests employment opportunities for individuals with highly advanced training in SEH fields.
 Data on employed SEH doctorate holders include those with doctoral degrees in computer and mathematical sciences; the biological, agricultural, or environmental life sciences; physical sciences; social sciences; psychology; engineering; and health fields.
 SEH doctorate data exclude individuals with doctorates from foreign institutions and those above the age of 75.1

-In terms of employed SEH doctorate holders as a percentage of the workforce, North Carolina ranks 17th in the nation, with a level that is 100 percent of the U.S. average value and 42 percent of the value of the top-ranking state, Massachusetts [5.2A].
-With the exception of Georgia, all the comparison states rank well ahead of North Carolina, and all are within the top 10 among all states.
-From 2001 to 2013, employed SEH doctorate holders as a percentage of the workforce in North Carolina increased significantly, by 19 percent.
-This rate is slightly slower than the rate of increase for Massachusetts, California, Washington, and Georgia, roughly equal to the rate for the U.S. overall, but slightly faster than the rate of increase for Colorado and Virginia [5.2B].
+In terms of employed SEH doctorate holders as a percentage of the workforce, North Carolina ranks 15th in the nation, with a level that is 104 percent of the U.S. average value and 42 percent of the value of the top-ranking state, Massachusetts [5.2A].2 With the exception of Georgia, all the comparison states rank ahead of North Carolina, and three (Massachusetts, California, and Washington) rank in the top 10 among all states.
+From 2001 to 2017, employed S&E doctorate holders as a percentage of the workforce in North Carolina increased significantly, by 30.2 percent.
+This rate is slower than the rate of increase for Massachusetts and California, but above the rate for the U.S. overall, as well as the remaining comparison states (Georgia, Washington, Virginia, and Colorado) [5.2B].